 Experts aren’t sure what causes social anxiety disorder.
 It may be hereditary.
 If someone in your family has it, you might be more likely to develop the mental health issue.

 Abuse, bullying, and teasing may also elicit an anxious response.
 A child that is emotionally wounded by others may respond by isolating themselves.
-People who grew up with overbearing parents may also be more apt to develop social anxiety.
-In other words, social trauma or inappropriateness can lead someone down the path toward social anxiety.
+People who grew up with overbearing parents may also be more apt to develop social phobia.
+In other words, social trauma or inappropriateness can lead someone down the path toward social phobia.

 Treatment depends on the person’s history.
-Digging into the potential causes of the social anxiety may reveal some other areas to work on.
+Digging into the potential causes of the social phobia may reveal some other areas to work on.
 For example, if you have a history of abuse, you can use various forms of therapy to process the trauma in a healthy way.
-Dealing with any underlying issues can help you ease your social anxiety.
+Dealing with any underlying issues can help you ease your social phobia.

-Social anxiety can make you change your behavior.
+Social phobia can make you change your behavior.
 Do you refuse invitations to events so that you can avoid social interactions altogether?
 Do you drink or use drugs to dull the discomfort?

 Therapy can help you work through any substance abuse issues so that you can get clear and move forward in a healthy way.